ptrd/kwik/readme.md

 To run the demo web server, execute `net.luminis.quic.sample.SampleWebServer` with the following arguments:
 - certificate file
 - private key file
 - port number
 - www directory to serve
+or
+- keystore file containing (only) the server certificate and key
+- keystore password (which should match the key password)
+- port number
+- www directory to serve